 The tool markings left at the scene of an intrusion; the hair found at the scene of a kidnapping; the bullet casing left at a homicide - all of this evidence can be used to solve a crime.
 With technology unknown just a few years ago, forensic science has extraordinary powers to produce evidence that wins court cases.
 With trace evidence, police and forensic scientists can reopen and prove who committed decades-old crimes.

-The curriculum is very rigorous in the sciences and prepares students for careers directly related to the analysis of trace evidence left at crime scenes.
+The Bachelor of Science with a major in forensic science curriculum is grounded in the sciences and prepares students for careers directly related to the analysis of trace evidence left at crime scenes.
 The faculty provide excellent classroom and laboratory training, which includes the use of equipment such as an atomic absorption spectrophotometer, high pressure liquid chromatography equipment, a gas chromatography-mass spectrophotometer, and two comparison microscopes -- a ballistics microscope and a fiber/hair microscope.